The Making of Jim Morrison’s

 Kathy, John, Jim and Frank – Luck-U – December 8th, 1970

 Photo courtesy of Frank Liscandro

 When recording resumed, the rest of the group arrived.
 As Jim got drunk he encouraged his friends to join in.
 The session got crazier and crazier the more Jim drank.
 He may have shared some of that bottle of Old Bushmills, but I recall that he was pretty focused on drinking the entire bottle by himself.
 It was, after all, ‘his’ Birthday Party.

 No matter how crazy and confusing things got, I just kept recording, prodding Jim to keep reading his poetry.
 (I need to clarify a misunderstand or misquote.
-This session was not even close to one of the craziest sessions I have attended and mind you, during my many years in studios, I’ve been at some pretty mad affairs.
-Other than Jim getting a drunk, noting really outrageous happened.
+This session was not even close to one of the craziest sessions I have attended and mind you, during my many years in studios, I’ve been at some pretty messy affairs.
+Other than Jim getting drunk, noting really notable happened.
+I’ve worked with artists where the session didn’t actually start until they were completely stoned.
 Mostly it was just good fun.
 It was simply Jim’s version of a birthday party.
 No more, no less … end of story!)